Sudan’s ex-president Omar al-Bashir has been sentenced to two years in a social reform facility for corruption.

 Bashir also faces charges related to the 1989 coup that brought him to power, genocide, and the killing of protesters before his ousting in April.

 During the sentencing, his supporters started chanting that the trial was “political” and were ordered to leave.

 They continued their protest outside the court, chanting: “There is no god but God.”

 Afterwards one of the ousted leader’s lawyers, Ahmed Ibrahim, said they would appeal against the verdict.

-Mohamed al-Hassan, another lawyer for Bashir, previously said the defence did not consider the trial a legal one but a “political” one.
+Mohamed al-Hassan, another lawyer for Bashir, previously said that the defence did not consider the trial a legal one but a “political” one.

 It is unclear whether Bashir will be tried over widespread human rights abuses during his time in power, including allegations of war crimes in Darfur.

-The corruption case was linked to a $25 million (£19 million) cash payment he received from Saudi Crown Prince, Mohammed bin Salman.
+The corruption case was linked to a $25 million (£19 million) cash payment he received from Saudi Crown Prince Mohammed bin Salman.

 claimed the payments were made as part of Sudan’s strategic relationship with Saudi Arabia, and were “not used for private interests but as donations”.

 None of the active cases against Bashir in Sudan is linked to the charges he faces at the International Criminal Court (ICC) for genocide, war crimes and crimes against humanity, over the conflict in Darfur that broke out in 2003.